As the temperature rises, so does crime

 “We do see an increase in calls for service during warm days.
 More into the night, we know that people are a little more irritable,” said Chief Ramsay.

-In 2019 and 2020, Wichita PD made nearly 1,400 arrests for Part One crimes just between May and August.
-Part One crimes consist of several offenses including homicide, rape, robbery, and aggravated assault.
+In 2019 and 2020, Wichita police made nearly 1,400 arrests for Part One crimes between May and August.
+Part One crimes consist of several offenses, including homicide, rape, robbery, and aggravated assault.
 As well as property crimes like burglary, larceny, and auto theft.

-Chief Ramsay explained, “I think if you talked to police officers from 50-60 years ago, they would say the same thing.
-The warmer weather can bring out the worst in people and especially in violent crimes.”
+“I think if you talked to police officers from 50-60 years ago, they would say the same thing.
+The warmer weather can bring out the worst in people and especially in violent crimes,” Chief Ramsay explained.

-Ramsay says when the country was shut down during this time last year, youth crime skyrocketed due to the limited activities and jobs available.
+Ramsay says that youth crime skyrocketed when the country shut down last year due to the limited activities and jobs.